 The Company has used the credit facilities to fund working capital.
-The credit facilities contain financial covenants including a leverage ratio, interest coverage ratio, minimum Adjusted EBITDA1 threshold, and restrictions on distributions, if certain conditions are not met.
-The Company was in compliance with all financial covenants as at March 31, 2016.
+The credit facilities contain financial covenants including a leverage ratio, interest coverage ratio, minimum Adjusted EBITDA threshold, and restrictions on distributions, if certain conditions are not met.
+The Company was in compliance with the credit facility covenants as at June 30, 2016.